 Use the right tools

-Using the right communication tools to engage remote employees is also essential.
+Using the right tools for communication to engage remote employees is also essential.
 Chat apps, such as WhatsApp, Slack, and Google Hangouts work best for back and forth communication to finalize task details as well as quick notifications.

 Emails are also crucial in working offshore.
 It’s used in communicating sensitive details and sending general messages; for example, about tasks and procedures.
 Mailbird unifies all your email accounts and other apps in one place, allowing for quick and effective communication.
 Business email services include Gmail, ProtonMail, Yahoo, or Outlook.